LBerlin/NCFPS-MMA/README.md

 ## Description

 NonCommutative Formal Power Series (NCFPS) is a Mathematica-based package for working with series over noncommutative variables.
+It implements basic algebraic operations like the concatenation product and the shuffle product, as well as special purpose operations used in nonlinear control theory.

 ## Documentation